sharpest-minds/hiring-tips/README.md

 # hiring-tips
-Compendium of tips on how to get hired in ML / data science.
+Compendium of tips on how to get hired in ML / data science via your mentorship.
 Includes tools &amp; links. **Please keep this repo confidential.**

+In addition to what's below, you'll find lots more useful information on [our blog page](https://www.sharpestminds.com/blog).

 # Checklist: after you join